Prof. Dr. Ulrike von Luxburg

 - Publications

-- My free online courses on youtube: Statistical Machine Learning, Mathematics for Machine Learning, Theoretische Informatik (in German)
+- My free online lectures on youtube: Statistical Machine Learning (2020), Mathematics for Machine Learning (2020), Theoretische Informatik (2021, in German)

 Research.
 My research focus is on theoretical questions about unsupervised machine learning: understanding implicit biases and assumptions of machine learning algorithms, giving formal guarantees to some algorithms, and proving how other algorithms systematically fail.
 In particular, we currently ask all these questions in the context of explainable machine learning.
 Publications Our research seminar Research questions

-I am coordinating the research cluster Machine learning: New Perspectives for Science (jointly with Philipp Berens), and recently we also founded a new CZS Institute for AI and Law (together with Michele Finck and Stefan Thomas).
+I am coordinating the research cluster Machine learning: New Perspectives for Science (jointly with Philipp Berens), and the CZS Institute for AI and Law (together with Michele Finck and Stefan Thomas).

-Teaching Some of my lectures are on youtube, as well as the ones of several other colleagues.
-See here for links to lectures, topics for Bachelor / Master theses, comments about taking exams, etc.
+Teaching See our teaching page for links to lectures, topics for Bachelor / Master theses, comments about taking exams, writing a thesis, etc.

 Short CV, awards, community service: see here